The Chocolate Touch: Summary

 The next morning, John is amazed to find everything he eats tastes like chocolate, even his toothpaste and morning toast.
-Then, the Chocolate Touch's effects go into full swing, and whatever touches his mouth turns to chocolate.
-However, he cannot properly hydrate himself this way.
-He then gets tired of eating chocolate and yearns once again to be able to eat foods with nutrients, viewing ham sandwiches, sliced chicken, cherries and other such prosaic fare as Earth's choicest delicacies, for the first time in his young life preferring "normal food" to candy.
-John also turns his trumpet into a chocolate trumpet during band practice and ruins the birthday party of his friend Susan when a game of bobbing for apples results in everyone being awash in chocolate sauce.
+Then, the Chocolate Touch goes into full effect, and whatever touches his mouth turns to chocolate.

+He soon realises that he cannot properly hydrate himself this way.
+He then gets tired of eating chocolate, and yearns once again to be able to eat foods with nutrients, viewing ham sandwiches, sliced chicken, cherries and other such fare as Earth's choicest delicacies, for the first time in his young life craving "normal food" instead of candy.

+John involuntarily turns his trumpet into a chocolate trumpet during band practice, and he accidentally ruins the birthday party of his friend, Susan, when a game of bobbing for apples results in everyone being awash in chocolate sauce.

 John tells his dad he needs help.
-Under the impression John needs reinforcement with his diet, they go to Dr. Cranium, who prescribes a tonic – John promptly spits out chocolate syrup and a chocolate spoon, exposing John's chocolate transforming ability.
-Dr. Cranium then turns his attention to his own fame in the medical world, calling this "Cranium's disease", and Mrs. Midas cries when she finds out John is affected by this apparent disease.
-In order to comfort her, John tries to kiss his mother, but he turns her into a chocolate statue.
-Horrified, he rushes to the candy store, where the chocolate vendor tells him only greedy people can see the money he spent at the store.
-He offers John a choice between restoring his mother to normal and removing the chocolate touch and John begs him to help his mother.
-Recognising that John has repented, the shopkeeper promises that all the things John turned to chocolate have reverted to their original states; his friendship with Susan is repaired, and neither his parents nor Dr. Cranium have any knowledge of the chocolate transforming ability.
-John returns home to a quiet house and his mom once again a living human woman.
-Realizing as part of his reformation he ought to thank the shopkeeper for undoing all the damage, he runs back to the candy store, only to see nothing but an empty lot.
+Under the impression that John needs help with his diet, they go to Dr. Cranium, who prescribes a tonic – whereupon, John promptly spits out chocolate syrup and a chocolate spoon, exposing John's chocolate-transforming ability.
+Dr. Cranium then turns his attention to his own fame in the medical world, calling this "Cranium's disease"; Mrs. Midas cries when she finds out John is affected by this apparent disease.
+In order to comfort her, John tries to kiss his mother, but he turns his mother into a chocolate statue.

+Horrified, he rushes to the candy store, where the chocolate vendor tells him that only greedy people can see the coin he spent at the store.
+He offers John a choice between restoring his mother to normal and removing the chocolate touch; John responds by begging him to help his mother.
+Recognising that John has repented, the shopkeeper promises that all the things John turned to chocolate have reverted to their original states, meaning that neither John's parents nor Dr. Cranium would have any recollection of his previous chocolate-transforming ability, and that John's friendship with Susan had never been ruined.

+John returns home to a quiet house, with his mom once again a living human woman.

+Realizing that he ought to thank the shopkeeper for undoing the damage, he runs back to the candy store, only to see nothing in its place but an empty lot.